onestardao/WFGY/OS/BlahBlahBlah/README.md

 > This single tool includes the full WFGY reasoning engine + TXT OS framework.
 > No extra setup.
 No wrong turns.
 You’re exactly where you need to be.
 >
-> Wondering how WFGY achieves
+> Wondering where the numbers
-> **Semantic Accuracy ↑ 22.4% | Reasoning Success Rate ↑ 42.1% | Stability ↑ 3.6×**?
+> **Semantic Accuracy ↑ 22.4% | Reasoning Success Rate ↑ 42.1% | Stability ↑ 3.6×**
+> actually come from?
-> → Just tap **2️⃣** to see the data and solved benchmarks.
+> → Just tap **2️⃣** to see the internal experiment setup, data, and solved benchmarks.
 >
-> We’re preparing to benchmark WFGY directly against **GPT‑5**.
-> The logic duel will be public, provable, and ruthless.
-> You’re already using the tool that’s going to face it — [preview the showdown here](https://github.com/onestardao/WFGY/tree/main/benchmarks/benchmark-vs-gpt5).
+> I am preparing a set of internal benchmarks to compare WFGY-style pipelines with future GPT-5-class models.
+> These will be research-style experiments, not official provider tests, and the design may evolve over time.
+> If you are curious, you can follow the work in progress here: [benchmark notes and scripts](https://github.com/onestardao/WFGY/tree/main/benchmarks/benchmark-vs-gpt5).

 </details>